 Tibouchina species grow as trees or shrubs and have velvety leaves and large, attractive, purple, red, or white butterfly-attracting flowers.
 Tibouchina urvilleana performs quite well as a container plant.

 More Information About Tibouchina

-Tibouchina urvilleana prefers full sun and rich, well-drained soil with a slightly acid pH, but it is adaptable to a wide range of conditions.
+Glory bush prefers full sun and rich, well-drained soil with a slightly acid pH, but it is adaptable to a wide range of conditions.
 It will produce purple flowers continually, starting in summer, and benefits from periodic pinching to improve the branching and shape.
-When you are ready to buy tibouchina for your garden, check out our online offering of tibouchina for sale.